 Why I love polar travel

 When it comes to the Arctic, it’s the sheer diversity of the region which keeps me returning again and again.
 And the fact that, unlike Antarctica, you can explore from both land and sea opens up the variety of choices even further.
-I've been visiting the Arctic for over nine years and still feel as if I've hardly scratched the surface.
+I've been visiting the Arctic for over a decade and still feel as if I've hardly scratched the surface.